mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 - Anglic: Anglic: The common Trade language of the Third Imperium, derived originally from the English spoken in the Rule of Man.
 - Vilani: Vilani: The language spoken by the Vilani of the First Imperium;
-    the ‘Latin’ of the Third Imperium.
+    the 'Latin' of the Third Imperium.
 - Zdetl: Zdetl: The Zhodani spoken language.
 - Oynprith: Oynprith: The Droyne ritual language.